-Chemonics was awarded a five-year contract by USAID/Malawi for implementation of the Malawi Indoor Residual Spraying Activity, effective July 12, 2010.
-The project seeks to reduce malaria morbidity and mortality by decreasing its level of transmission.
-This is accomplished through spraying the inside surfaces of structures with a residual insecticide to kill malaria’s vector: mosquitoes.
+In July 2010, Chemonics was awarded a contract by USAID/Malawi to implement the Malawi Indoor Residual Spraying Activity.
+The project sought to reduce malaria morbidity and mortality by decreasing its level of transmission.
+This was accomplished through spraying the inside surfaces of structures with a residual insecticide to kill malaria’s vector: mosquitoes.

-These improvements will contribute to the mutual goals of the President’s Malaria Initiative and Ministry of Health Malaria Strategic Plan for Malawi (2011-2015): achievement of universal coverage in prevention and treatment of malaria and a 50 percent reduction of malaria morbidity and mortality.
+Such improvements have contributed to the mutual goals of the ongoing President’s Malaria Initiative and Ministry of Health Malaria Strategic Plan for Malawi (2011-2015): achievement of universal coverage in prevention and treatment of malaria and a 50 percent reduction of malaria morbidity and mortality.

 - Sprayed over 760,000 structures in seven districts over the three years of the project